 STUDENT IDENTITY VERIFICATION VIA SKYPE

-Students will need to confirm their identities during two mandatory video conferencing sessions.
-The video conferences will use Skype.
+Students will need to confirm their identities during an in-person meeting or mandatory video conferencing session.
+The video conference will use Skype.

-Mandatory two conferencing sessions: At the beginning of the course, the instructor will announce multiple video conferencing sessions available to the entire class.
+Mandatory conference sessions: At the beginning of the course, the instructor will announce multiple video conferencing sessions available to the entire class.
 Students will need to choose and reserve two sessions.
 These are mandatory participations.
 Students will receive a fail grade without a conference session participation or face-to-face meeting.

 Identification check: The conference session will start with the identification check of each student.
 Students will need to show their identification to the instructor using video camera.
 No recording will be made during the identification checks.